Marie-Therese Mackowsky: Publications

 The topics of Mackowsky's publications evolved as her areas of interest and research fluctuated.
 In 1942 her publications generally revolved around the topic of mineralogy, and in 1943 coals and cokes where the topics which she mainly focused on.
 Furthermore, in 1952 she published a vital article alongside peer Ambramski regarding coke microscopy.
 Her vast publications contributed to the improvement of coal measurement techniques and as well as the characterization and classification of coal.
 In 1983 she released her final publication, "The Application of Coal Petrography".

 Retirement

 In 1978 she would retire, having spent her entire career at the Syndicate.
 Despite her retirement on December 31, 1978, she chose to remain active in her profession as a volunteer in Essen.
 Furthermore, she helped PhD students with their research and theses, who benefited from her years of experience in the field.

 Death

 After being diagnosed with a short severe illness, Mackowsky moved to Bad Mergentheim, Germany in hopes of overcoming her illness.
-She died on August 4, 1986, at the age of 73 years old (Bad Mergentheim, Germany).
+She died on August 4, 1986, at the age of 73 (Bad Mergentheim, Germany).
 A symposium was held in 2003 to honour and show appreciation for Marie Mackowsky and her contributions to the development and study of Coal Sciences and Applied Petrology, during the 55th meeting of the ICCP.